-Not only are these usually a bible of poor practice, but the analytics show staggering numbers dropping out before applying, or somewhere along the way.
+Not only are these usually a bible of poor practice, but the analytics will show staggering numbers drop out before applying, or somewhere along the way.

-I’ve seen online job application forms with drop-out rates over 90%.
+I’ve seen online job application forms with drop-out rates above 90%.
 In e-commerce, this would be called Abandonment Rate.
-Online retailers monitor this relentlessly and work hard to reduce it.
-Abandonment of around 20% is usually thought okay, but the retailer would still work to reduce it further.
+Online retailers monitor this rate relentlessly and work hard to reduce it.
+Around 20% is usually thought okay, but they’d still work to reduce it further.

-Many recruitment managers explain their abandonment rate differently.
-They declare these people must be unsuitable candidates.
+Why do recruitment managers see a 90% abandonment rate as acceptable?
+I’ve asked, and been told these folk who abandon their job application are the unsuitable candidates.
 They go on to say, their business wants to attract the people most willing to go through their process, no matter how arduous.